 Therefore the problem when God passes over sin is that God seems to agree with those who despise his name and belittle his glory.
 He seems to be saying it is a matter of indifference that his glory is spurned.
 He seems to condone the low assessment of his worth.

 Suppose a group of anarchists plot to assassinate the President of the United States and his whole cabinet, and almost succeed.
 Their bombs destroy part of the White House and kill some staff, but the President narrowly escapes.
 The anarchists are caught and the court finds them guilty.
 But then the anarchists say they are sorry, and so the court suspends their sentences and releases them.
 Now what would that communicate to the world about the value of the President’s life and the importance of his governance?
 It would communicate that they are of little value.

 That is what the passing over of sin communicates: God’s glory and his righteous governance are of minor value, or no value.

 Apart from divine revelation, the natural mind — the secular mind — does not see or feel this problem.
 What secular person loses any sleep over the apparent unrighteousness of God’s kindness to sinners?

 But, according to Romans, this is the most basic problem that God solved by the death of his Son.
-Let's read it again: "He did this [put his Son forward to die] to show his righteousness, because in his divine forbearance (or patience) he had passed over sins previously committed; it was to prove at the present time that he himself is righteous . . ." (verses 25b-26a) God would be unrighteous if he passed over sins as though the value of his glory were nothing.
+Let’s read it again: “This [God’s putting his Son forward to die] was to show God's righteousness, because in his divine forbearance he had passed over former sins.
+It was to show his righteousness at the present time” (verses 25b–26a).
+God would be unrighteous if he passed over sins as though the value of his glory were nothing.

 God saw his glory being despised by sinners (like David) — he saw his worth belittled and his name dishonored by our sins — and rather than vindicating the worth of his glory by slaying his people, he vindicated his glory by slaying his Son.